-- repeat_per_collect (int) the number of repeat time for policy learning, for example, set it to 2 means the policy needs to learn each given batch data twice. - episode_per_test (int or list of ints) the number of episodes for one policy evaluation. - batch_size (int) the batch size of sample data, which is going to feed in the policy network. - train_fn (function) a function receives the current number of epoch index and performs some operations at the beginning of training in this epoch. - test_fn (function) a function receives the current number of epoch index and performs some operations at the beginning of testing in this epoch. - save_fn (function) a function for saving policy when the undiscounted average mean reward in evaluation phase gets better. - stop_fn (function) a function receives the average undiscounted returns of the testing result, return a boolean which indicates whether reaching the goal. - writer (torch.utils.tensorboard.SummaryWriter) a TensorBoard SummaryWriter. - log_interval (int) the log interval of the writer. - verbose (bool) whether to print the information. - test in train (bool) whether to test in the training phase.
+- step_per_epoch (int) the number of step for updating policy network in one epoch. - collect_per_step (int) the number of episodes the collector would collect before the network update.
+In other words, collect some episodes and do one policy network update. - repeat_per_collect (int) the number of repeat time for policy learning, for example, set it to 2 means the policy needs to learn each given batch data twice. - episode_per_test (int or list of ints) the number of episodes for one policy evaluation. - batch_size (int) the batch size of sample data, which is going to feed in the policy network. - train_fn (function) a function receives the current number of epoch and step index, and performs some operations at the beginning of training in this poch. - test_fn (function) a function receives the current number of epoch and step index, and performs some operations at the beginning of testing in this epoch. - save_fn (function) a function for saving policy when the undiscounted average mean reward in evaluation phase gets better. - stop_fn (function) a function receives the average undiscounted returns of the testing result, return a boolean which indicates whether reaching the goal. - writer (torch.utils.tensorboard.SummaryWriter) a TensorBoard SummaryWriter. - log_interval (int) the log interval of the writer. - verbose (bool) whether to print the information. - test_in_train (bool) whether to test in the training phase.

-Returns See gather info().
+Returns See gather_info().

 '''

-tianshou.trainer.test_episode (policy: tianshou.policy.base.BasePolicy, collector: tianshou.data.collector.Collector, test_fn: Callable[[int], None], epoch: int, n_episode: Union[int, List[int]]) \rightarrow Dict[str, float] A simple wrapper of testing policy in collector.
+tianshou.trainer.test_episode(policy:

+tianshou.policy.base.BasePolicy,

+collec-

+tianshou.data.collector.Collector,

+test_fn:

+Op-

+Optional[int]],

+tional[Callable[[int,

+None]],

+epoch:

+n episode:

+Union[int,

+List[int]], writer:

+Op-

+tional[torch.utils.tensorboard.writer.SummaryWriter] = None,

+global step: Optional[int] = None) \rightarrow Dict[str, float]

 '''

+A simple wrapper of testing policy in collector.